-POLICE OUTCOME STATEMENT SUB-OUTCOME 1 STATEMENT intable and rights based Somali Pol lice Force providing safety and order for all the people of Somalia Committees are established in eac h Federal Member State and have stated to implement their strategies to establish state-based Output 1.1: Supporting the esta Mogadishu ablishment of New Policing Model Technical Committees in each Federal Member State and support to the existing Committee in PROGRESS ON OUTPUT INDICATOR 2 INDICATOR TARGET CUMULATIVE RESULTS Number of Technical Committees for NPM established at Federal Level and FMS.
+POLICE OUTCOME STATEMENT Establish unified, capable, accou ıntable and rights based Somali Pol lice Force providing safety and order for all the people of Somalia SUB-OUTCOME 1 STATEMENT New Policing Model Technical (policing Committees are established in eac th Federal Member State and have stated to implement their strategies to establish state-based Output 1.1: Supporting the esta Mogadishu ablishment of New Policing Model Technical Committees in each Federal Member State and support to the existing Committee in PROGRESS ON OUTPUT INDICATOR 2 INDICATOR TARGET CUMULATIVE RESULTS Number of Technical Committees for NPM established at Federal Level and FMS.
 TC at each FMS Joint TC at federal Completed .
 5 FMS Technical Committees (Puntland, Hirshabelle, Galmudug, South-West State and Jubbaland) and 1 FGS Joint Technical Committee were established in 2017.
 Output 1.1.1 Provide support to the MOIS and FMS to develop the legal framework and define the roles and responsibilities of the federal and State Police.
 (Japan) Number of laws, regulations and policies on National Policing Model is developed and approved Completed.
 1 draft Federal Police Act and Regulations in Somali language submitted to MoIS that will undergo consultations in conformity with the Strategic Plan for Development of the Federal Police Act.
 Output 1.2: Support the various Technical Committees to develop their own Heegan Plans (state police strategic plans) Number of state plans completed within New Policing Model (NPM) At least 3 state plans are completed Completed.
 A total of 5 Police plans were finalized: - (a) Puntland 10-year State Police Plan;